Hoya skötselråd, porslinsblomma

 Buy Hoya linearis

-Hoya linearis is known for being an extremely easy-care houseplant that also tolerates a little cold.
+Hoya linearis is known for being an extremely easy-to-care-for houseplant that can also withstand some cold.

 Hoya, an easy-care plant with fragrant flowers.

-With its long-lasting flowers and easy care, the porcelain flower is a great choice for all plant lovers.
-Give it some love, and it will reward you with the finest flowers and a tropical feel at home.
+With its long-lasting blooms and easy care, the porcelain flower is a fantastic choice for any plant lover.
+Give it some love, and it will reward you with the most beautiful blooms and a tropical feel to your home.

 Back to blog